-- The Coordinating Team meets on the first and third Wednesdays of each month from 2:30 to 4:30 pm.
+- The Coordinating Team meets on the first and third Thursdays of each month from 10 am to noon.
 Our meetings are open to the congregation, but we occasionally change meeting date and place to accommodate member obligations and church operations, so if you’re interested in attending, please contact the CT convener to verify the schedule and meeting place.
 Use the same contact to send any other questions.

 Coordinating Team, March 2017